 Walmart Black Friday Deals: Score Early Savings on Tech, Home Goods and More

-Black Friday falls on Nov.
-24 this year, which is still over two weeks away.
-But this massive sale event is far too big for just one day -- it now spans almost the entire month of November.
-Several retailers are already offering tons of early bargains, including both Amazon and Best Buy.
-And, starting today, Walmart is getting in on the early holiday savings as well.
+You don't have to wait until after Thanksgiving to shop incredible bargains with hundreds of early deals already available at Walmart.

-Walmart's online Black Friday sale kicks off Wednesday, Nov.
-8, with Walmart Plus members getting early access starting at 12 p.m.
-ET (9 a.m.
-PT).
-Everyone else will be able to take advantage of these online deals starting at 3 p.m.
-ET.
-And if you prefer to do your shopping in-person, you'll have to wait until Nov.
-10 to find discounts available at your local Walmart, though plenty of deals are exclusively online.
+We've still got awhile before Black Friday itself is officially here, but the deals are already in full swing.
+Plenty of retailers are already offering big savings on tech, home goods and much more, including Walmart, which officially kicked off its Black Friday sale earlier this week.

-Whether you're a Plus member or not, there are tons of excellent deals that you can shop today.
-And to help you take full advantage of these early Black Friday discounts, we've rounded up some of the very best bargains available right now below.
+Walmart's sale went live on Nov.
+8, and while Plus members got early access, these bargains are now available to everybody.
+And to help you take full advantage of these early Black Friday discounts, we've rounded up some of the very best deals available right now below.
 We'll continue to update this page as offers come and go, so be sure to check back often for the best Walmart deals available.

 Walmart Black Friday tech deals